Adrienne Francis

 Adrienne Francis (born 1978) is an Australian journalist, broadcaster and presenter on ABC.

 Early life

 Francis grew up in Sydney and spent considerable time in Jindabyne in the Snowy Mountains of New South Wales.
-Adrienne attended the University of Sydney reading agricultural science before launching her career in media.
+Adrienne attended the University of Sydney, reading agricultural science before launching her career in media.

 Career

 Francis has worked for the ABC since 2003 in TV and Radio News.
+She was initially posted in the Northern Territory, whre she was a rural reporter based in Katherine, before moving to Darwin to host the Northern Territory Country Hour.
+In 2006 she won the ABC Local Radio’s Rural Reporter of the Year.

-At ABC Canberra since 2010, Adrienne presents the ABC's flagship TV and Radio News bulletins in the ACT and writes for their digital news service.
-Adrienne has worked as a television current affairs reporter for 7.30 ACT, which was one of Canberra's most popular TV programs.
-Francis was previously posted with the ABC in the Northern Territory of Australia.
+Francis has worked at ABC Canberra since 2010, where she presents the ABC's flagship TV and Radio News bulletins in the ACT and writes for their digital news service.
+She has also worked as a television current affairs reporter for 7.30 ACT, which was one of Canberra's most popular TV programs.